danieljacobarcher/jquery.persistentForm/README.markdown

 - You don't need to validate until final submission - you're just trying to keep your users from losing work along the way
 - You want your user to be able to save on demand
 - You like speed
+- This version REQUIRES 'timeago: a jQuery plugin'

 ## Basic Usage